openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 In this case *jpylyzer* analyses all files that have a *.jp2* extension in directory */home/myJP2s* and all its subdirectories.

-### Creating valid XML with multiple images
+### ‘wrapper’ option (deprecated)

-By default, *jpylyzer* creates a separate XML tree for each analysed image, without any overarching hierarchy.
-If you use a pathname expression to process multiple images and redirect the output to a file, the resulting file will **not** be a well-formed XML document.
-An
+This deprecated option is included for backward-compatibility, and only takes effect if *--legacyout* (see above) is used.By default, the *jpylyzer* 1.x releases would create a separate XML tree for each analysed image, without any overarching hierarchy.
+For multiple-image pathname expressions this resulted in output that was **not** well-formed XML.
+The *--legacyout* option still results in this is behaviour.
-example:
+For example:

-    jpylyzer rubbish.jp2 garbage.jp2 > rubbish.xml
+    jpylyzer --legacyout rubbish.jp2 garbage.jp2 > rubbish.xml

-In this case, the output for these 2 images is redirected to ‘rubbish.xml’, but the file will be a succession of two XML trees, which by itself is not well-formed XML.
-Use the *--wrapper* option if you want to create valid XML instead:
+In this case, the file ‘rubbish.xml’ contains a succession of two XML trees, which by itself is not well-formed XML.
+The *--wrapper* option is provided to create valid XML instead:

-    jpylyzer --wrapper rubbish.jp2 garbage.jp2 > rubbish.xml
+    jpylyzer --legacyout --wrapper rubbish.jp2 garbage.jp2 > rubbish.xml

 In the above case the XML trees of the individual images are wrapped inside a ‘results’ element.
 When the *--recurse* option is used, jpylyzer will automatically wrap the output in a ‘results’ element, so there's no need to specify *--wrapper* in that case.

+Starting with version 2.0, *jpylyzer* *always* generates well-formed XML (unless the *--legacyout* option is used), which makes the  *--wrapper* option largely obsolete, apart from cases where the 'old' behaviour is needed for backward-compatibility reasons.

 ### ‘nullxml’ option